Optimal error bounds in the absence of constraint qualifications with applications to the $p$-cones and beyond: Error bounds for -cones

 \begin{theorem}[The optimality criterion \eqref{G1} is satisfied for $p$-cones] Suppose that $n\ge 2$ and $p, q\in (1,\infty)$ are such that $\frac1p+\frac1q=1$.
 Let $z\in \bd\qK\backslash\{0\}$ and let $\Fhatz := \{z\}^{\perp}\cap \pK$.
 Let $\alpha_z$ be as in \eqref{p-alpha}.
 Then the function $\frakg = |\cdot|^{\alpha_z}$ satisfies the asymptotic optimality criterion \eqref{G1} for $\pK$ and $z$. \end{theorem} \begin{proof} Let $J_z$ be as in \eqref{p-alpha}.
 We split the proof in a few cases: \begin{enumerate}[label=(\Roman*)] \item $J_z= \{1,2,\ldots,n\}$.
 In this case $\alpha_z =1/2$.
 Since $n\geq 2$, we have $|J_z|\geq 2$ so we can invoke Lemma~\ref{lem:Jzgeq2}, which gives the required function $w$ satisfying \eqref{G1} with $\overline v = f$ in \eqref{pconeface}. \item $|J_z|=1$ and $p < 2$.
 In this case, $\alpha_z = 1/p$.
 Since $n \geq 2$, we have $J_z \neq \{1,\ldots,n\}$, so that we can invoke Lemma~\ref{lem:Jzneqfull}, which gives the required function $w$ satisfying \eqref{G1} with $\overline v = f$ in \eqref{pconeface}. \item $|J_z|=1$ and $p \geq 2$.
 In this case, $\alpha_z = 1/p$.
 Similarly to the previous item, it follows from Lemma~\ref{lem:Jzneqfull}. \item $2\leq |J_z|< n$.
 In this case, $\alpha_z = \min\{1/2,1/p\}$.
 Similarly to the previous items, it follows from either Lemma~\ref{lem:Jzneqfull} or Lemma~\ref{lem:Jzgeq2}. \end{enumerate} \end{proof}

 Theorem~\ref{theo:pcone_opt} shows an interesting property of $p$-cones: namely, in $3$ dimensions, $n=2$, so that the cases $|J_z| = n$ and $|J_z|\neq 1$ exactly coincide, thereby eliminating the $\min\{\frac12,\frac1p\}$ case in the definition of $\alpha_z$ when $p < 2$.
 Thus, $p$-cones of dimension $4$ and higher exhibit a greater complexity in their optimal {\oneFRFs}s than those in $\RR^3$.
+This difference will be discussed in the next subsection.